 After you’re a safe distance from the shore, it’s okay to increase your speed a little bit.

 Stay within your comfort zone and practice turning at a slow speed.
 Lean in the direction you want to turn, and have any passengers do the same.

 Keep in mind most jet ski’s require you to accelerate in order to turn since there is no rudder.
 Some advanced jet ski can turn without accelerating, but the majority can’t.

 #5 Riding Wakes

 Once you become comfortable riding, you’ll be able to start jumping wakes.
-Learning to jump wakes is arguably one of the best parts about riding a jet ski.
+Learning to jump wakes is arguably one of the best parts of riding a jet ski.
 The main thing to remember is to take things slow.
 Going too fast to jump a wake will result in the jet ski pushing through the wave rather than jumping it.
 Jumping wakes properly takes practice.